cyrusimap/cyrus-imapd/docsrc/imap/developer/cyrusworks.rst

 About Cyrus Works
 =================

-`Cyrus Works <https://cyrus.works>`_ is a domain redirection to the Cyrus IMAP project's Travis CI dashboard.
+`Cyrus Works <https://cyrus.works>`_ is a domain redirection to the Cyrus IMAP project's GitHub Actions dashboard.

-Whenever the Cyrus team push changes to
+Whenever the Cyrus team push changes to `the project repository
-`the project repository <https://github.com/cyrusimap/>`_, Travis CI (via github integration) automatically builds the new commits.
+<https://github.com/cyrusimap/>`_, GitHub Actions automatically build the new
+commits.
 This also applies to pull requests submitted through the GitHub site.

 How it works
 ============